About the NEB

 - oil and gas exploration and production activities in specified northern and offshore areas.

 As part of our Energy System Information Program, the NEB is also charged with ensuring Canadians have access to and use energy information for knowledge, research and decision making, community-specific NEB-regulated infrastructure information, and opportunities to collaborate and provide feedback on NEB information products.

 We study market trends, energy transportation, and emerging technologies to better understand the energy landscape in which we work; to provide Canadians with energy information of interest and relevance, and to identify and respond to emerging issues.
 We provide transparent information about pipeline safety performance, and use tools like interactive pipeline maps and visualizations of our data to make complex pipeline and energy market data user-friendly and accessible.

 About this Report

+The NEB’s Energy System Information Program is closely linked to its regulatory responsibilities as defined in the National Energy Board Act.
+Under Part VI of the Act, the NEB regulates the export and import of natural gas as well as the export of natural gas liquids, crude oil and petroleum products, and electricity.
+The Act requires the Board to ensure that oil and gas exports are surplus to Canadian requirements.
 The Board monitors energy markets and assesses Canadian energy requirements and trends to support its regulatory responsibilities.
-This report, Canada’s Energy Future 2017: Energy Supply and Demand Projections to 2040, is the continuation of the Energy Futures series, and projects long-term Canadian energy supply and demand trends.
+This report, Canada’s Energy Future 2018: Energy Supply and Demand Projections to 2040, is the continuation of the Energy Futures series, and projects long-term Canadian energy supply and demand trends.

 If a party wishes to rely on material from this report in any regulatory proceeding before the NEB, it may submit the material, just as it may submit any public document.
 Under these circumstances, the submitting party in effect adopts the material and that party could be required to answer questions pertaining to the material.